spyder-ide/spyder-docs/doc/options.rst

   --profile             Profile mode (internal test, not related to Python profiling) --window-title=WINDOW_TITLE
-                        String to show in the window title, to identify the Spyder instance
+                        String to show in the window title, to identify the Spyder instance -p OPEN_PROJECT, --project=OPEN_PROJECT
+                        Path that contains an Spyder project to open on startup